graham-fletcher-athome-org/Taca/README.md

 This section oulines what a simple configuration delivers, and the infrastructure that will be deployed.
 It then provdes instructions on how to deliver the simple configuration.
 The simple configuration should always be considered a fist step that will be modified to produce more complex solutions.
 Delivering the simple configuration will prove the github integration which is key to more complex deployments.

 ### Getting Started - The High level architecture of a simple configuration
-The simplist scaffold configuraion results in the following deployment.
+The simplist scaffold configuraion results in the following managed enviornment.

 ![](./diagrams/HLA.svg)